Mehmed II Giray: Reign

 Devlet died on 29 June 1577 and was followed by his 45-year-old son.
 Since he was the eldest son and Kalga and since Devlet had no living brothers, Mehmed's accession was not a problem.
 Adil became Mehmed's Kalga.

 In 1577 he raided Vohynia In Polish territory until the Polish king paid a ransom.
 The Crimeans and Nogais returned with 35,000 captives, 40,000 horses and 500,000 cattle and sheep in addition to the ransom. (?)

 1578 First Persia: In the summer of 1578 sultan Murad III ordered the Crimeans to fight the Persians near the southwest corner of the Caspian Sea.
 (See Ottoman–Safavid War (1578–90)) In 1551 his predecessor, Sahib I Giray, was overthrown by the Turks for refusing a similar order.
 Mehmed claimed illness and declined.
 Instead he sent 20000 men under his brothers Adil, Mubarak and Gazi.
 Mehmed may have intended to get Adil out of the way.
 He also sent his son Saadet and then called him back.
 After a 3-month march along the north side of the Caucasus and down the Caspian coast in November they reached Shirvan (approximately modern Azjerbaijan) and joined Özdemiroğlu Osman Pasha.
 They completely defeated 25000 Persians under Shirvan Beylerbey Aras Khan Rumlu who were besieging Shamakhi.
 They moved south to the Mugan plain where they defeated the Rumlu tribe of Qazilbash nomads.
-An Iranian army arrived and on 28 November they were completely defeated at Mollakhasan.
+An Iranian army arrived and on 28 November they were completely defeated at the Battle of Mollahasanli.
 All their booty was captured as was Adil Geray.
 (The battle was fought in heavy rain which made their horses slip and weakened their bows.
 Adil was unhorsed by a spear and saved his life by identifying himself as a valuable captive.)
 Adil was executed in July 1579 during the next campaign, partly as a result of a palace intrigue involving the Shah's wife.
 Thus their first campaign was a complete failure.

 1579 Second Persia: In the summer of 1579 Mehmed led 100000 men against Persia.
 They met Osman Pasha at Derbent, Gazi Giray defeated the Iranians at Baku and the Tatars occupied all of Shirvan.
 They spread out taking loot and captives.
 Iranian troops were defeated and their commander, Mukhammed-Khalif, was killed.
 Mehmed claimed that he was avenging his murdered brother Adil.
 In fall they returned to Crimea taking a huge amount of loot and thousands of captives to sell into slavery.
 Gazi Giray remained with a small detachment.
 The Sultan was not happy with their withdrawal.
 After they left Shirvan was reoccupied by the Kazilbashi.